charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 **Job**: https://jenkins.canonical.com/k8s/job/sync-stable-tag-bugfix-rev/

-This will tag all stable repos with the k8s version and bugfix revision associated, for example, the first bugfix release of 1.16 would be **1.16+ck1**
+This will tag all repos with the k8s version and bugfix revision associated, for example, the first bugfix release of 1.24 would be **1.24+ck1** based on the tip of the `release_1.24` branch

 #### Charm tag options